South American nations at the FIFA World Cup: 1998: Brazil too weak in the final

-Brazil, who were the defending champions having won the previous World Cup four years earlier in 1994, contested the final against host nation France, who had reached the final of the tournament for the first time.
+Entering its second straight final, Brazil were due to face host nation France, who had reached the final of the tournament for the first time.
 France won the match 3–0 to claim the World Cup for the first time, with the timing of the match two days before Bastille Day adding to the significance of the victory.
 Zinedine Zidane, who was named man of the match, scored twice before half-time and Emmanuel Petit added a third goal in the last minute.
 The match had an attendance in the region of 75,000.
 The match also saw speculation on the condition of the Brazilian striker Ronaldo, who had suffered a convulsive fit on the eve of the match.
 After initially being left out of the team sheet, in spite of his physical state, it was announced just 72 minutes before kick-off that Ronaldo would play.
 In the match, he sustained an injury in a clash with French goalkeeper Fabien Barthez.
 Although it was believed that the decision to play Ronaldo had backfired, it was understandable as the player had been a crucial member of the side throughout the tournament, having scored four goals and created three more.
 The final was also the heaviest defeat inflicted on Brazil since 1930.